jecampos/Minecraft-Emerald-Mod/README.md

 A minecraft emerald mod made for the 1.15.2 version of minecraft

 # Description
 This emerald minecraft mod was a small side project that I was working during the spring of 2021.
-The emerald mod includes a new craftable set of emerald amror and tools that generally falls in between the range of diamond and netherite in terms of stats.
-The emerald amrmor inlucdes a permanent luck status effect and for every additional piece of armor added, the luck effect is increased by 1.
+The emerald mod includes a new craftable set of emerald armor and tools that generally falls in between the range of diamond and netherite in terms of stats.
+The emerald armor inlucdes a permanent luck status effect and for every additional piece of armor added, the luck effect is increased by 1.
 When all pieces of armor are put together, there is a permament "Hero of the Village" status effect.

 # Credits
 Tool and Armor image files from https://www.curseforge.com/minecraft/texture-packs/emerald-gear/files